8 Signs of Stress in Dogs to look out for

 Dogs can show various signs of stress, and it’s important for dog owners to be able to recognise these signs in order to address and manage stress in their furry companions.
 Some common signs of stress in dogs include:

-4. Changes in appetite or digestive issues: Stress can also affect a dog’s appetite and digestive system.
-They may lose interest in food or have changes in their bowel movements, such as diarrhea or constipation.
+Stress can also affect a dog’s appetite and digestive system.
+They may lose interest in food or have changes in their bowel movements, such as diarrhoea or constipation.

-8. Changes in social behavior: Dogs may exhibit changes in their social behavior when stressed.
+Dogs may exhibit changes in their social behaviour when stressed.
 They may become more clingy and seek reassurance from their owner, or they may become more withdrawn and avoid social interactions with other dogs or people.

 It’s important to remember that stress in dogs can manifest in various ways and can be caused by different factors, such as changes in routine, environment, or social dynamics, fear, anxiety, or other triggers.
 If you notice signs of stress in your dog, it’s important to identify and address the underlying causes and provide appropriate support, which may include consulting with a qualified veterinarian or a professional dog behaviourist for guidance.